ahmedfgad/GeneticAlgorithmPython/docs/source/nn.md

 ## Helper Functions

-There are functions in the `pygad.nn` module that does not directly manipulate the neural networks.
+There are functions in the `pygad.nn` module that do not directly manipulate the neural networks.

 ### `pygad.nn.to_vector()`

-Converts a passed NumPy array (of any dimensionality) to its `array`  parameter into a 1D vector and returns the vector.
+Converts a NumPy array (of any dimensionality) passed to its `array` parameter into a 1D vector and returns the vector.

 Accepts the following parameters: